5 recruitment trends you need to know about in 2022

 Diversity, equity and inclusion (or DE&I for short) has been a hot topic in HR for the last few years.
 Having fair representation in the workplace has gone from being a ‘nice-to-have’ for jobseekers, to an essential element to consider when looking for a new job – and the evidence shows that this isn’t just a fad.
 In fact, findings from McKinsey’s “Diversity Wins” report has found that businesses with more diverse executive teams, both in regards to gender and ethnicity, are more likely to have above-average profitability.
 From a business perspective, having diversity amongst your team is key to success.

 The number of job seekers who are asking about DE&I commitments and initiatives in companies is steadily increasing every year.
 In fact, AmazingHiring reports that 49% of recruiters have experienced candidates turning down an interview or a job offer because of the lack of diversity in the workplace.
 Therefore, Diversity and inclusion strategies in recruitment have been on the rise, and these will only continue to grow in importance in 2022.
+Many in-house recruiters opt to use diversity recruitment software to improve this process.

 Remote recruitment processes